-Personal loans are a type of loan that allows you to borrow money from a lender with the agreement to pay the loan amount back over a set period in fixed monthly payments.
-The lender benefits as they charge you interest at a fixed rate on the money that you have borrowed, while the advantage for the borrower is that they can receive a lump sum up front to help with their financial needs.
+Personal loans are a type of loan that allows you to borrow money from a lender with the agreement to pay the loan amount back over a set period in fixed monthly repayments.
+The lender benefits as they charge you interest at a fixed rate on the money you have borrowed, while the advantage for the borrower is that they can receive a lump sum upfront to help with their financial needs.

 This type of borrowing is also known as an unsecured personal loan, as you are not required to put up collateral.
-This is in contrast to a secured loan, which typically requires you to provide an asset to the lender in the case that you default on your loan.
+This is in contrast to a secured loan, which typically requires you to provide an asset to the lender if you default on your loan.

 What you could use a personal loan for?

 There are many reasons one may need to take out a personal loan.
-Some of the most popular reasons to proceed with a personal loan for many are debt consolidation or car purchase.
+Some of the most popular reasons to proceed with a personal loan for many are to purchase a car or to use it as a debt consolidation loan.
 However, many choose to use such a loan to fund home improvements or to help pay for an unexpected expense such as needing a new home appliance.
 Whatever the reason may be, by assessing the options available to you, you will be able to assess whether taking out a personal loan is your only option, and if it is, proceed to search for the best possible loan deal.

 How do personal loans work?

-With personal loans, unlike other types of lending, you can borrow the funds that you need over a fixed term, and generally at a fixed rate of interest.
-As personal loan rates usually are set, a typical loan could be something such as borrowing £25,000 over 60 months as the loan term at 3.5% APR.
-Having a fixed rate helps you remain assured that your payments are a standard amount and that you can meet your monthly repayments.
+With personal loans, unlike other types of lending, you can borrow the funds you need over a fixed term and generally at a fixed interest rate.
+As personal loan rates are usually set, a typical loan could be borrowing £25,000 over 60 months as the loan term is 3.5% APR.
+Having a fixed rate helps you remain assured that your loan repayment is a standard amount and that you can meet your monthly repayments.
 The total amount you may borrow depends on your circumstances as well as your credit score.
 It is likely that after a successful credit check, you may be able to borrow up to £25,000, but if you wish to borrow more money, your lender may request that you put up an asset against the loan.

-It is essential to remember when proceeding to apply for a personal loan, the advertised ‘Representative APR’ must only be granted to 51% of successful applicants.
-Therefore, you may not receive the rate that is generally advertised by lenders.
-If the amount that you need to borrow is low and you need funds urgently for only a few days, you may wish to seek financial assistance in the form of an overdraft via your bank, or perhaps consider using a payday loan.
+It is essential to remember that when applying for a personal loan, the advertised ‘Representative APR’ must only be granted to 51% of successful applicants.
+Therefore, you may not receive the rate that lenders generally advertise.
+If the amount you need to borrow is low and you need funds urgently for only a few days, you may wish to seek financial assistance in the form of an overdraft via your bank or consider using a payday loan from a direct lender.

 Compared to using a credit card, however, an unsecured personal loan can be a much cheaper way to borrow money over a set period.
 Furthermore, you would be able to borrow more than you could with a credit card, payday loan, or overdraft.
-However, it is vital to bear in mind that for smaller amounts, a 0% spending card may also be a worthwhile option.
+However, it is vital to remember that a 0% spending card may also be a worthwhile option for smaller amounts.

 Compare UK personal loan rates for the best deal